craig1123/twoTypesOfPeople/README.md

 * Adequately explain what the test is
 * Go into the big 5 personalities BRIEFLY and explain that we'll find your personality by picking between two items
 * Have them check if they're male or female, age group (0-17, 18-26, 27-35, 35-50, 51-64, 65+)
-* If they're in the process of taking the test, make sure the button says, 'Continue Test' and send them to the correct question.
-If they've finished the test, send them to the results page.
 * Mobile Responsiveness

 ### Questions Page
-* Collect all the options/pictures
+* Collect all the options/pictures (site the author)
 * Add more charts/ItemStats
 * Mobile Responsiveness for stats